 2. USDA Rural Business Development Grants

-The United States Department of Agriculture (USDA)’s Rural Business Development Grants typically range from $10,000 to $500,000 and can be used for — but are not limited to — purchasing equipment, acquisition or development of real estate and business training and long-term planning.
+The United States Department of Agriculture (USDA) offers Rural Business Development Grants for non-urban entities, including small businesses, towns and nonprofit corporations.
+The grant award typically ranges from $10,000 to $500,000 and can be used to purchase real estate, machinery and equipment; to develop business plans, job training programs and more.

 3. Native American Business Development Institute (NABDI) Grants